 Scripture Reference: Acts 16:16-40

-Memory Verse: Rejoice in the Lord always.
-I will say it again: Rejoice!
-Philippians 4:4, NIV
+Memory Verse: “Be full of joy in the Lord always.
+I will say again, be full of joy.”
+Philippians 4:4, ICB

 The situation in Philippi was unlike earlier mission work.
 There was no synagogue to attend and there were no groups of Jews who already respected God and were waiting for an expected Messiah.
 Instead, Paul and his travelling companions (Silas, Timothy and Luke) started their work in Philippi by seeking out the few people who had gathered outside the city, by a river to pray.
 One of these people, Lydia, along with those in her household had already become Christians.